Cyber-Incident-Monitor/globe.js/README.md

 how to include and use the library.

-Hint: Use a webserver to load the page to avoid restrictions not showing the globe (cross-origin image load problems), for example running 'python3 -m http.server' in the specific directory.
+Hint: Use a webserver to load the page to avoid restrictions not showing the globe (cross-origin image load problems), for example running `python3 -m http.server` in the specific directory.

 ### Texture Requirements ###
 #### Marker ####